Optimal safety for patient and surgeon

 Excellent cutting performance

 To make the surgical procedures as minimally invasive and safe as possible, I set great store by the optimal cutting performance of the surgical instruments.
-The focus here is on quick, precise work and ablation of bone substance.
-The W&H Piezomed saws boast special toothing and have thoroughly proven their value in day-to-day surgery.
+The focus here is on rapid, precise work and ablation of bone substance.
+The W&H Piezomed saws boast special toothing and have thoroughly proven their worth in day-to-day surgery.
 Thanks to the excellent cutting performance, I am able to make very accurate incisions and achieve optimal treatment results.
 In addition to an optimal cutting performance, the automatic instrument detection also ensures efficient work processes.
-I can completely focus on the patient and the treatment without having to worry about selecting the right instrument settings, i.e., my full concentration is dedicated to the surgical procedure and not the device.
+I can focus completely on the patient and the treatment without having to worry about selecting the right instrument settings, i.e., my full concentration is dedicated to the surgical intervention and not the device.

 In my role as a university professor I am familiar with all the latest developments in piezotechnology, both with regard to the literature and the available technologies.
 Today, Piezomed represents the state of the art in the field of oral surgery and implantology and should be a fundamental component of every surgical practice.
 The device offers not only optimal safety in use, but also ensures the patient suffers less pain and experiences quicker healing thanks to its minimally invasive function.
 I not only recommend Piezomed from W&H to my students, but also make my colleagues aware of the unique possibilities on offer with the surgical device time and time again.